jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 This book will teach you about our evolution.
 The answer is the same for us as for all creatures.
 The environment is constantly changing.
 Thus, your form is almost always behind the times, and Life is looking for someone with updated adaptations to better harvest resources and procreate.

 We think we understand that, but all the marches, protests, and other outbursts of frustration shows we don't.
 This book will teach you about human evolution.
-Because animals (sadly) can't change their genes, they must endure the pain evolution needs to find the species best suited to the environment.
+Because animals (sadly) can't change their genes, they must endure the pain evolution uses to find the species best suited to the environment.

 We can change our fate; if we update our characteristics by harnessing modern technology.
 If you keep reading, you will learn how to evolve humanity and upgrade Life on Earth.